| Chuck Anderson's e-mail address: | |

 I get a lot of e-mails with questions like "my grandfather (or uncle or grandmother, etc.) worked in a few films during the 1920s (or 1930s or 1940s) as a stuntman (or henchie or stage driver or whatever).
 Can you give me some info on him or her".
 The probability is that we can't be of much help on background performers or personnel who appeared in - or worked on - a film or two or three.

 I get questions ... lots and lots of questions ... and it amounts to several thousand e-mails a year.
 Sadly, more than half of these are answered in one or more sections on the Old Corral website.
 For example, there have been scores of e-mails asking "did Ken Maynard live out his years in some trailer park?"
-Those e-mailers didn't take the time to read the Ken Maynard section.
+Those e-mailers didn't take the time to read my Ken Maynard biography.
 If they had, they would have found a page with photos and info on Ken and the trailer park.
 Another common question is "how many films did Gabby Hayes do with Roy or Hoppy or Bill Elliott?".
 Info on ol' Gabby is on the website also.
 So before you e-mail me, please take the time to look through the Old Corral homepage menu and the various sections ... and do run the Search function.

-In a nutshell, the Old Corral is about the low budget sound B western circa 1929-1954, give or take a year or two.
+In a nutshell, the Old Corral is about the low budget SOUND B western circa 1929 - 1954, give or take a year or two.
 We don't do A-Westerns or TV Westerns or "spaghetti" westerns or "Eurowesterns".
 And we don't cover performers who worked only in the silent era.
 So please don't ask why the Old Corral doesn't have info on Joel McCrea, Audie Murphy, Randolph Scott, James Garner, Clint Eastwood and other A-western heroes ... or western heroes who only worked in silents like Art Acord, Fred Thomson and William S. Hart ... or TV western heroes such as Clint Walker, Chuck Connors and James Arness.
 Nor do we have info on the bad guys who did mostly TV and movies in the mid 1950s and later like John Doucette, Leo Gordon, Jack Elam, Hal Baylor, Richard Devon, etc. Please read the homepage menu item marked "About The Old Corral website", as that defines what the Old Corral website includes and does NOT include.

 I get lots of these type e-mails, and in many cases, the plot description is too brief and too generic (like "I saw a movie with a wagon train being attacked.").
 Do some deep thinking about this before shootin' off an e-mail to me please.
 Think about your recollections of the film - and add as much detail as you can.
 For example - was the film in color (if so, it probably wasn't a B-western as most of those were done in glorious B&W).
 Did you see it on TV or at the theater?
 How many years ago did you see the movie - in the 1940s or the 1950s or the 1960s?
 Did the hero ride a white horse or have a sidekick?
 Did the film include some singing and musical interludes?
-A suggestion - the Internet Movie Database has a great search function where you can look for western films only ... and you can enter search teams (like wagon train).
-You may want to try the IMDb first.
+A suggestion - the Internet Movie Database has a search function where you can look for western films only ... and you can enter search terms (like wagon train).
+You may want to try the IMDb first. |

-| Search the Old Corral website for a person, film title, whatever.
+Search the Old Corral website for a person, film title, whatever.
 Click HERE. | |

-| Looking for DVDs or Videotapes of westerns and serials?
-Click HERE for lots of links to DVD and Videotape sources.
-Before you do that, you might want to check the listing of Lost and Missing B-westerns and serials as there are about 150 films currently on that list.
-Click HERE. |
+Looking for DVDs or Videotapes of westerns and serials?
+Click HERE for links to DVD and Videotape sources.
+But before you do that, you might want to check the listing of Lost and Missing B-westerns and serials as there are about 150 films currently on that list.
+Click HERE.
+You may also want to visit the Internet Archive and YouTube as both have many public domain westerns which you can view online or download.
+Links below: https://archive.org/details/moviesandfilms https://www.youtube.com/ |

 |

-Trying to recall a movie, a TV series, or info on a person?
+![]() Trying to recall a movie, a TV series, or info on a person?
 Go to the Internet Movie Database and run your searches.
-Click HERE. |
+Click HERE.

 |